 So could VPN's enable filtering the same way that internet provides do?
 On the face of it, it should be possible.
 Several VPN's already have enhanced cybersecurity features, including blocking malicious sites.
 If they can do this for cybersecurity, then why not online safety?
 It's an interesting question and one we should be asking.

 Take a look at the most commonly used VPN providers in the UK and see what they offer for your household.
+Please note: this list should not be seen as recommendations

 Please note: Although some of these VPN options highlight protection from Malware, this primarily relates to blocking or avoiding malicious websites.
 Even with a VPN, users can still find themselves victim to viruses.